-Pat McPadden publican, Main Street, Dromahair – ah there was a man!
-My father told us that when Pat had drink on him he would start boasting about his footballing prowess as a youth.
+John McGoldrick publican, Main Street, Dromahair – ah there was a man!
+My father told us that when John had drink on him he would start boasting about his footballing prowess as a youth.
 On one final day he particularly excelled and in fact won the day for Dromahair by scoring the winning goal.
-The following week on the Leitrim Observer the headline jumped out at him “McPaden scores Again!”
-An unusual publican Pat.
-While most purveyors of drink want to get people into their premises and keep them as long as possible.
+The following week on the Leitrim Observer the headline jumped out at him: “McGoldrick Scores Again!”
+An unusual publican John.
+While most purveyors of drink want to get people into their premises and keep them as long as possible this was not always so with John.
 In fact one public house in Dromahair was known as the ‘gluepot’, the reason being when you went in it was difficult to get out.
-But not so with our man.
-On fair days Pat’s bar would be filled to the brim until afternoon, when his helper Joe McGonigle and himself would get fed up of the noise and start serving themselves – on empty stomachs.
-They then wanted to be rid of their clients.
+On fair days McGoldrick’s Pub would be full.
+The floor was covered in sawdust to absorb all the spits from the customers.
+All went well until John and his helper John McSharry started drinking themselves.
+After a while they would get tired of serving others.
+They then wanted to clear the premises, and have a quiet drink themselves.
 We children would wait for the inevitable “Get out o’ me house, Get out to hell o’ me house.”
-He would start pushing and shoving them .
-They, of course took no heed of Pat, asking for one more for the road.
-After several more efforts without any movement he would then go up to the Barrack for help in putting his customers out .
+Then John would start pushing and shoving them .
+They, of course, took no heed of him.
+“One more for the road, then we’ll go”, someone might say.
+After several more efforts without any success he would then go up to the Barrack for help in putting his customers out .
 Needless to say the Guards had more sense than to accede to this unusual request.
 They listened for a while and then changed the subject.
-We knew Pat well.
-He was a source of income for us and would buy any Guinness bottles we found.
-In those days publicans bottled their own stout and re-used the bottles.
-We knew where to look for same – up past the Protestant Church where late night revellers would chuck them across the wall after a night on the town.
-Pat would tap the bottles for cracks.
-Then he would smell them for paraffin oil.
-You could never get the smell of paraffin out of a bottle, we were assured.
-All going well we got our penny per bottle and immediately made our way to The Corner Shop on the Back Line.
-Our pocket money was one penny per week, two pence if we did some jobs such as collecting eggs from the henhouse.

 Any comments or feedback would be welcome: To contact Jim Corley please click here.